-Several parties are involved with the various settlements resulting from the Deepwater Horizon blowout, explosion, oil spill and response (Deepwater Horizon oil spill).
-To date, the following settlements have occurred: MOEX OFFSHORE 2007 LLC (MOEX) has settled its civil liability.
-BP Exploration & Production, Inc. (BP) has settled its criminal liability, and Transocean Deepwater Inc., Transocean holdings LLC, Transocean Offshore Deepwater Drilling Inc., and Triton Asset Leasing GMBH (Transocean Defendants) have settled their criminal liability and part of their civil liability.
-If the responsible parties chose not to settle they will go to trial beginning February 2013 in New Orleans.
+Several parties are involved with the various settlements resulting from the Deepwater Horizon oil spill.
+MOEX OFFSHORE 2007 LLC (MOEX)has settled its civil liability and Transocean Deepwater Inc., Transocean holdings LLC, Transocean Offshore Deepwater Drilling Inc. and Triton Asset Leasing GMBH (Transocean Defendants) have settled part of their civil liability.

-The Florida Attorney General’s office played an instrumental role in securing this relief, consistent with its role in representing the Department of Environmental Protection on oil spill related matters.
+The Florida Attorney General’s office played an instrumental role in securing this relief, consistent with its role in representing DEP on oil spill related matters.

 On January 3, 2013 the Department of Justice announced a partial civil settlement with the Transocean Defendants.
 The partial consent decree, which is pending court approval, specifics that the Transocean Defendants will pay $1 billion in Clean Water Act civil penalties, which will be the first funds to be dispersed through the formula outlined in the RESTORE Act.